nimh-dsst/abcd-fasttrack2bids/README.md

 The whole workflow regularly runs in less than 45 minutes for one MRI session, usually less than 30 minutes.
 But it's better to set a maximum time of 60 minutes for one MRI session, just in case.
 If you group many at once then expect the performance to vary from that.

+## Warning about "corrupt volume" removals

+The first 3D volume (60 slices) in some 4D fMRI timeseries gets removed prior to Dcm2Bids/dcm2niix DICOM to NIfTI conversion when the presence of "Raw Data Storage" instead of "MR Image Storage" is in their first slice's Media Storage SOP Class DICOM field (0002,0002).
+These 4D volumes will have one less 3D volume than expected and these missing timepoints/frames/repetitions should be accounted for during analysis.
+Scans affected by this alteration are reported inside the `scans.tsv` file in the `rawdata/` output directory.

+If you would like more information, you can read the GitHub issue report originally made to dcm2niix @ [rordenlab/dcm2niix#830](https://github.com/rordenlab/dcm2niix/issues/830).

 ## Examples

 ### `fasttrack2s3.py`